-The R&D program for the damping wiggler vacuum chambers will begin with the replacement of the vacuum chambers in two spare CESR-c 8-pole wigglers with instrumented chambers that will be built as part of the collaboration between SLAC, LBNL and Cornell.
-The two new chambers will have segmented retarding field analyzer (RFA) detectors on their top surfaces and will use their lower surfaces for electron cloud suppression.
-In one case the suppression method will be a clearing electrode, while in the second case a grooved surface will be employed.
-These wigglers will be installed at the start of April 2008 with the first dedicated measurement to take place in late spring.
-After the major ring upgrade in the middle of 2008, the L0 "electron cloud laboratory" will provide a dedicated region with wiggler, bend, quadrupole, and drift regions instrumented with RFAs for studying local electron cloud growth.
+The R&D program for the damping wiggler vacuum chambers will begin with the replacement of the vacuum chambers in two spare CESR-c 8-pole wigglers with instrumented chambers that will be built as part of the collaboration between KEK, SLAC, LBNL and Cornell.
+The two new chambers will have segmented retarding field analyzer (RFA) detectors on their top surfaces.
+One chamber will serve as a control while a TiN coating to suppress the electron cloud will be employed in the second chamber.
+During the course of the R&D program we will also test clearing electrodes and grooves as suppression methods in additional wiggler vacuum chambers.
+The first two wigglers will be installed in mid-2008 with the first dedicated measurement to take place shortly thereafter.
+After the major ring upgrade in the middle of 2008, the L0 "electron cloud laboratory" will provide a dedicated region with wiggler, quadrupole, and drift regions instrumented with RFAs for studying local electron cloud growth.
 We will instrument the vacuum chambers in each of these elements to measure electron cloud growth using retarding field analyzers.
-We, along with our collaborators from ANL, LBNL, LLNL, and SLAC will then carry out detailed comparisons between simulation and experiment to validate our understanding of the electron cloud growth issues during the EDR period.
+We, along with our collaborators from ANL, KEK, LBNL, LLNL, and SLAC will then carry out detailed comparisons between simulation and experiment to validate our understanding of the electron cloud growth issues during the TDP period.
 A special focus of the program will be to measure the EC growth in damping wigglers meeting the ILC specifications and evaluate the performance of the proposed suppression techniques (vacuum chambers with grooved surfaces and clearing electrodes).
-We will work closely with our collaborators at SLAC and LBNL to finalize the necessary technical designs in time for the ILC EDR.
-In the final years of the program, we and our LBNL colleagues plan to construct an ILC damping wiggler prototype and its associated vacuum chamber.
-This will be the subject of a separate proposal.
-The prototypes could then be tested with beam in CesrTA.
+We will work closely with our collaborators at KEK, SLAC and LBNL to finalize the necessary technical designs during TDP-I.

 In order to understand the impact of the electron cloud on ultra low emittance beams we will study the beam dynamics of a witness bunch trailing a train of positrons that serves as a generator of the electron cloud [19].
 By varying the intensity of the leading train, the distance of the witness bunch from the train, the properties of the witness bunch (e.g., its charge and emittance) and the beam energy, we will be able to study, in detail, the impact of the electron cloud on the witness bunch dynamics and measure the emittance-diluting impact of the cloud.
 We have implemented a range of bunch-by-bunch instrumentation (e.g., tune measurements, beam position and profile monitors) that is presently in use for ECE studies at CESR [20].
 We will continue to develop these techniques and extend them to the low emittance bunches and 4 ns bunch spacings of CesrTA.
-We, along with our collaborators, expect to deliver initial results from our beam dynamics studies by the end of 2009, in time for the ILC EDR, and the results of more thorough studies in 2010-11 as part of an ongoing effort to obtain the lowest possible vertical emittance in CesrTA.
+We, along with our collaborators, expect to deliver initial results from our beam dynamics studies by the end of 2009 and the results of more thorough studies in 2010 as part of an ongoing effort to obtain the lowest possible vertical emittance in CesrTA.